 Returning for dinner at your lodge.
 (B,L,D)

-Join Rwanda’s best speciality coffee producer and café for a 3-hour Master Class on great Rwandan Coffee.
-Rwanda is famous for Mountains Gorillas, recovery post genocide and rich culture but did you know Rwanda has some of the finest speciality coffee in the world.
+Rwanda is famous for its Mountains Gorillas, recovery post-genocide and rich culture but did you know Rwanda has some of the finest speciality coffee in the world?
 High altitudes, high rainfall and volcanic soil are perfect conditions for growing coffee and Rwanda has all of these.
-Question Coffee is the leading producer, roaster and exporter in Rwanda and they will host you for a 2-3-hour coffee master class where you will learn about:
+Question Coffee is the leading producer, roaster, and exporter in Rwanda, and they will host you for a 3-hour coffee master class where you will learn about:

 We then transfer you to check in to Kigali’s finest accommodation, Kigali Marriott Hotel.
-(B,L,D)
+(B,D)

-Distance and Journey Time: Drive to Kigali Iby’iwacu Cultural Village (approx 10km) 20min, Drive to Coffee Master class (approx 119km) 3hrs
+Distance and Journey Time: Drive to Kigali Iby’iwacu Cultural Village (approx. 10km) 22min, Drive to Coffee Master class (approx. 119km) 3hrs

 This morning sleep in and enjoy the facilities and amazing breakfast at Kigali’s finest hotel, Kigali Marriott.
 The rest of the day is yours to enjoy.
 We can recommend and transfer you to several activities if you wish:

-Most flights leave late evening out of Kigali International, so we have arranged a farewell dinner at Kigali’s best local restaurant Repbublika.
-After dinner, it’s only a short transfer to Kigali International to bid you safe onwards travel and great memories that last long after you return home.
+Most flights leave late evening out of Kigali International, so we have arranged a farewell dinner at Kigali’s best local restaurant Republika.
+After dinner, it’s only a short transfer to Kigali International to bid you safe onward travel and great memories that last long after you return home.
 (B,D)